-Why should you
+Why should you screen?

 Type 1 diabetes (T1D) can be spotted with screening before symptoms are noticeable.
 As many as 40% of people have no idea they have T1D until they experience a life-threatening event that requires hospitalization.
 So don't wait.
-Screening could help you or a loved one:
+Screening could help you or a loved one.

 Advancements in treatment and management of autoimmune type 1 diabetes may offer ways to help.
 Talk to your or your loved one’s doctor about what could come next.
 You or your loved one may be able to participate in a clinical trial or explore available treatment options.